neta-elad/conproj-a/book/description.md

 and noun cases are marked with suffixes.

 There are 5 base cases,
-on top which more complicated ones are constructed.
+on top of which more complicated ones are constructed:
-Noun modifiers agree with the base case of the noun.
-Those base cases are:

 - Nominative, the subject of the sentence.
-- Accusative, the direct object of the sentence.
+- Accusative/Lative, the direct object of the sentence, or an indirect object representing the target of action general (to).
 - Dative, an indirect object
-    representing beneficiary or goal of the action.
+    representing the recipient or goal of the action.
 - Locative, an indirect object representing the place where the event occurred.
-- Genitive, used for possession constructions ('s in English), as well as the base case for combining with other cases.
+- Genitive, used for possession constructions ('s in English). as well as the base case for combining with other cases:
+    - +Accusative => Allative, an indirect object representing the general direction of the action (towards).
+    - +Dative => Benefactive, an indirect object representing the beneficiary of the action.
+    - +Locative => Apudessive, an indirect object representing adjacency and vicinity.

 Nouns are classified according to 3 genders: